 I also find that simple styles without a lot of hardware, volume, or extraneous details (ruffles, flaps, ties) and in solid fabrics are most versatile and work best for travel.
 Bonus points for a removable hood (or one that folds away into the collar) and a double zip closure (so you can unzip from the bottom).

 Here are a few selections that will rise to the level of Smart Casual and should be easy to pack:

 This packable raincoat has a nice streamlined shape, and comes with a pouch for packing.
 I like this “Champagne” color, but there are other colors as well.
 Offered up to size XXL.
 (Plus size in Black.)

 You may remember Mycra Pac raincoats.
 While a bit spendy, they are truly lightweight and the reversible design adds to their versatility.
 Sadly, they no longer seem to be as widely available.
 The company was purchased in 2017, and the new owners have either not continued to manufacture them, or have reduced distribution.

 This year I plan to replace my travel raincoat, and see this as an opportunity to add some color to my travel wardrobe.

-If you don’t shy away from a bright color, this pretty “Chicory blue” jacket has some nice features like a double zip fastening and pockets that zip closed.
+If you don’t shy away from a bright color, this pretty “Algiers blue” jacket has some nice features like a double zip fastening and pockets that zip closed.
 Offered in Regular and Petite sizes, as well as Plus.

-This plus-size hooded raincoat is offered in four colors, including “Daiquiri” shown above.
+This plus-size hooded raincoat is offered in four colors, including “Canyon Rose” shown above.

 This coat, which blocks both wind and rain, gets great reviews.
 The red is fun and classic, but there are softer colors and neutrals too.